ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 }
 ```

-Which will result in the following JSON:
+The above will result in the following JSON:

 ```json
 {